-You know it's just your luck as soon as the kids aren't at school, the weather changes for the worst.
-There's ways to stop you all from getting Cabin Fever.
-Just read our Five Things To Do With The Kids On A Rainy Day below.
+You know it's just your luck as soon as the kids aren't at school, the weather changes for the worse so you can't even use the garden, and not everyone has an outdoor space they can use while social distancing.
+There's ways to stop you all from getting cabin fever.
+Just read our Five Things To Do With The Kids Indoors below.

 1. Arts and Crafts:

 This might seem blatantly obvious as we have all pulled out the colouring books and felt tips before.
-However, this is about so much more, make melon seed necklaces or salt dough models.
-If you don't have any ideas then buy cheap kits like this Chad Valley Paint your Own Gnome Set* from Argos.
-Store them in a cupboard and pull them out on wet days.
-Or check out how to make no cook, two ingredients Play Dough, here.
+However, this is about so much more, like making melon seed necklaces or salt dough models.
+If you don't have any ideas then buy cheap kits like these Paint Your Own Flowerpots* set from Amazon.
+Store them in a cupboard and pull them out when you need a fun activity.
+Or check out how to make no cook, two ingredients play dough, here.

 2. Science/Food Experiments: